safiaj/shopping-spree/README.md

 **Option 3 - Exit:** Type the number 3 and press enter to confirm that the goodbye message is displayed, and the application terminates.

-### LO5 - Further testing
+###  Further testing

 I used various devices to ensure the platform worked for most devices on the market including phones, ipads, laptops and computers.
 From this I was able to also confirm that the platform would only work on Google Chrome.

-## LO5 - Bugs
+## Bugs

-A common issue I encountered was not providing enough information to the user at the platform interface leaving it in a lacklustre state and potentially losing out on providing a excellent user experience.
+A common issue I encountered was not providing enough information to the user at the platform interface leaving it in a lacklustre state and potentially losing out on providing an excellent user experience.
 To combat this I decided to add extra functionality in the form of the following code: "print(f"\nThe following brand: {corresponding_data.upper()}, has sold the most items today with only {finish_data[lowest_finish_index]} items left over!\n")" code like this enables users to understand their top seller items quickly and conveniently.

 ## Data model, application features and business logic

-The intended project functionality was to create a multi functional program allowing users to access separate areas of the platform.
+The intended project functionality was to create a multi-functional program allowing users to access separate areas of the platform.
 This was done through creating a 'Menu'.
 We can assume that a business owner needs more than one option when stock/inventory taking and managing.
 The most vital of these is ensuring accurate measurment of the stock available and sold over a period of time.

 The menu option allows users to go in any order they like.
 There are no restrictions in going from option 1 - 3 or in any order.